lakash22/codeassessment/README.md

 # User Registration and Login Application
-This application performs CRUD operations using Restful apis to store and retrive user information in Dynamo DB table.
-It also contains integration tests whoch tests the rest apis against the dynamoDB using spring-data-dynamodb
+This application utilizes RESTful API to perform create and read operations, enabling the storage and retrieval of user information in a DynamoDB table.
+Additionally, it incorporates integration tests that validate the functionality of the REST APIs against DynamoDB, leveraging the capabilities of the Spring Data DynamoDB framework.

 ## Getting Started